ddeutils/ddeutil-io/README.md

 I will show some usage example of function in this package.
-If you want to use complex or adjust some parameter, please see doc-string or real source code (I think it do not complex and you can see how that function work).
+If you want to use complex or adjust some parameter, please see doc-string or real source code (I think it does not complex, and you can see how that function work).

 ### Files